oscardarwin/dnd_orma/rules.md

 All players roll a Intuition Ability Check to a specified DC.
 If at least one of the players is successful, the players act first.
 If nobody is successful, the DM acts first.

 ### Action Tokens
-Initiative begins with each player having a number of action tokens of each type equal to their ability spread.
-For example, a player with +1 Charisma modifier starts initiative with 1 Charisma action token.
-At the start of each player turn, if your number of action tokens of a particular type are less than your ability modifier of that type, your number of action tokens of that type reset to the corresponding ability modifier.
+Initiative begins with each player having a certain number of action tokens.
+Each player rolls a number of d4s equal to their intuition modifier.
+They then start with a number of action tokens  equal to the maximum of the d4s.
+At the start of each player turn, each player rolls a d4 adding a number of action tokens equal to that numer.
 ### Powering Up
-You may choose to forfeit spending any action tokens on the player turn and instead "power up".
-Choose an action token type and increase your number of tokens of that type by the corresponding ability modifier.
+You may choose to forfeit spending any action tokens on the player turn and instead spend the time planning.
+Increase your number of action tokens by your knowledge modifier.
 As part of this move, you may also describe a course of action that wish to take.
 The DM decides if any ability checks are required to achieve your goal.
 ## Damage
 When damage is inflicted on you, you lose a number of hitpoints equal to the damage minus divided by your armor class and then rounded down.
 ### Dodging
 When damage is inflicted on you, you may choose to dodge.
-You temporarily increase your armor class by a number of finesse action tokens that you spend.
+Spend one action token and you can increase your armor class temporarily by your finesse modifier.
 ## Long Rests
 By spending 8 hours spent sleeping or doing light activity in a safe location, you can recover 1 hit point up to your hit point maximum.
 During this time, one other creature can make a DC15 knowledge ability check to increase the number of hitpoints you regain by 1.
 ## Death